Penn State settles ‘outstanding issues’ with Paterno family

 The university also removed a statue of Paterno outside its football stadium.

-Penn State spokesman Lawrence Lokman said there are no plans to reinstall the statue, something Joe Paterno’s supporters have sought.
+Penn State spokesman Lawrence Lokman said there are no plans to reinstall it, something Joe Paterno’s supporters have sought.

 ”If we’re ever to revisit that, we’ve agreed that that would require the mutual approval of the Paterno family,” Lokman said.